Created on 05/06/2023 2:52:42 PM

 The climate is quite cool, especially for those vineyards higher up the slopes, vineyards are planted at altitudes between 300 and 700 metres in this region.
 The topography and soil types are mixed.
 As is the case in the nearby Alpine Valleys and King Valley wine regions there is a wide variety of microclimates which dictates careful site selection to avoid areas prone to killing frosts in the spring.

 The Beechworth wine region has built its reputation on high quality, and high price, wines made from Chardonnay and Pinot noir.
 The Sorrenberg vineyard is also noted for its Gamay.

 There are only about a couple of dozen or so wineries in the Beechworth region, but there is a disproportionate dose of innovative spirit among the growers and winemakers.
 This is reflected by interest in organic and biodynamic principles used in several vineyards and there is quite a degree of interest in using new and alternative varieties.

-Amulet Vineyard is leading the way with a substantial range of varieties.
-Stephen Morris at Pennyweight Winery produces some excellent Sherry style fortifieds to add to the diversity of wine styles produced in the region.
+Amulet Vineyard is leading the way with a substantial range of alternative varieties.
+The Morris family at Pennyweight Winery produces some excellent Sherry style fortified wines to add to the diversity of wine styles produced in the region.

 But the Beechworth Wine Region's future will be driven by the innovative winemakers and the excellent wines that are being produced.